cchauve/plASgraph2/README.md

 More information can be obtained by running `python ./src/plASgraph2_classify.py -h` and `python ../src/plASgraph2_classify.py set -h`.

 ## Citation
-Janik Sielemann, Katharina Sielemann, Broňa Brejová, Tomas Vinar, Cedric Chauve; "plASgraph2: Using Graph Neural Networks to Detect Plasmid Contigs from an Assembly Graph", submitted, 2023.
+Janik Sielemann, Katharina Sielemann, Broňa Brejová, Tomas Vinar, Cedric Chauve; "plASgraph2: Using Graph Neural Networks to Detect Plasmid Contigs from an Assembly Graph",
+<a href="https://www.frontiersin.org/articles/10.3389/fmicb.2023.1267695">Frontiers Microbiology, in press</a>, 2023.